The writing process consists of 5 steps:

 The amount of time devoted to each step depends on the type of document to be generated, that is, its length, complexity and requirement.
-Writers generally adapt the various steps of the writing process to suit their writing style and needs.
+Essay writers generally adapt the various steps of the writing process to suit their writing style and needs.

 It is the first step in the writing process.
 Planning the message involves the following components:

 Begin the writing process by determining the purpose of the message, that is, whether the message is meant to give information to persuade, request, or instruct the reader.
 Try and determine the purpose as specifically as possible.
 Knowing the purpose of the message helps the writer in determining what his writing style would be.